 Kids love the Ramble and for good reason.
 There are wide variety of fun activities for them to participate in and they also have more freedom at the event than they typically have at home.
 However, that doesn’t mean that the Ramble is risk free for kids.
 If you are a Ramble parent, please be sure to read through the information below concerning the things that the kids can do at the Ramble and how to make this year’s Ramble a fun and safe adventure!

 The Ramble offers an extensive Kids Program.
-The dates and times of all the various activities will be published around June 15th, but you can get a very good idea of what will be offered from the Kids Program Schedule from last year.
-Please note that the children under the age of 8 must be accompanied by an adult to participate in the program.
+The dates and times of all the various activities are listed on the Kids Program Schedule Please note that the children under the age of 8 must be accompanied by an adult to participate in the program.
 In addition to arts and crafts and some of the highlights of the program include:

 - Kid’s Talent Show – CALLING ALL PERFORMERS!
 Attention all talented Kid Ramblers!
 Come be a part of this years’ Ramble Kids Talent Show on Friday.
 Everyone has talents: tell a joke, sing a song, do a dance, show us the fantastic, amazing, and unique YOU!
 Please keep entries to under 5 minutes.
 Sign ups will be at the Check-In table.
 Walk-ins welcome!
 Group performances welcome!
 Performers please try to get to the event few minutes early for a final check-in.
 This event is hosted by the Amazing Hovering Breadcat Folk Ensemble, who will follow the talent show with a musical performance, fun, and tricks.